wazo-platform/wazo-js-sdk/README.md

 ### Libraries
 #### Require / Import      **`Voice`**   **`Video`**  **`Chat`**   **`Fax`**  **`Status`**  **`Config`**   **`Misc`**
-Depending on your preference, you may require or add the Wazo SDK to your own client application one of the following ways:
+Depending on your preference, you may require or add the Wazo SDK to your own client application one of the following ways using:

 ##### API Client Library